Why general anesthesia or “dentistry while asleep”?

 Fear and anxiety can sometimes lead to people avoiding dental care.
 General anesthesia is the medical term for “dentistry while asleep” and it is a procedure that allows dental work to be completed while patients are unconscious.
 We find it to be very useful for adults, children, and people who have disabilities and are otherwise unable to sit through treatment.
 Sleep dentistry allows a person to have their dental treatment completed in typically one appointment.
 It can be used for restorative work like fillings, cleanings, teeth extractions, and cosmetic procedures such as crowns, veneers.

 Our anesthetist Dr. Gino Gizzarelli and procedure overview

 Dr. Gino Gizzarelli is very approachable and friendly.
 On the day of your appointment you will meet Dr. Gizzarelli before going to sleep.
 During this consultation he will discuss the procedure and address any questions you may have.
 For nervous adults an oral sedative can be provided to help you relax prior to the general anesthesia.
 For younger patients, Dr. Gizzarelli can use gas inhalation with different flavours.
 After the procedure, you will be moved to recovery where a nurse will assist Dr. Gizzarelli in monitoring until you are awake and ready to go home.

 Dr. Gino Gizzarelli’s Biography

-- People who have a fear of needles and/or the drill
+- People who have a fear of needles or the drill

-- The younger patient who may have a lot of dental work and being able to complete treatment in one comfortable visit
+- Younger people who may have a lot of dental work and would like to complete treatment in one comfortable visit

 - People with disabilities or other conditions which could make it difficult to receive dental treatment

-- People who have had a traumatic previous dental experience, “bad memory”
+- People who have had a traumatic previous dental experience

 - People with very sensitive teeth